You're Not Sorry: Release

 Big Machine Records released "You're Not Sorry" for download exclusively via the iTunes Store on October 28, 2008, as part of the campaign "Countdown to Fearless".
 Fearless was released by Big Machine on November 11, 2008; "You're Not Sorry" is track number nine on the standard pressing.
 An electronic remix, made available for download via the iTunes Store on March 5, 2009, featured in the episode "Turn, Turn, Turn" of the television series CSI: Crime Scene Investigation, in which Swift made a guest appearance.

 On the US Billboard Hot 100, "You're Not Sorry" debuted and peaked at number 11 in November 2008, and the CSI remix helped it re-enter at number 67 in March 2009, spending five weeks in total.
 It is one of the 13 Fearless tracks that charted within the top 40 of the Billboard Hot 100, breaking the record for the most top-40 entries from a single album.
 On the Pop 100 chart, the track peaked at number 21.
 The song was certified gold in 2009 and platinum in 2017 by the Recording Industry Association of America, and its US digital sales as of August 2012 stood at 697,000 copies.
 The track peaked at number 11 on the Canadian Hot 100.

 Swift left Big Machine and signed a new contract with Republic Records in 2018.
 She began re-recording her first six studio albums that had been released under Big Machine in November 2020; this decision followed a 2019 dispute between Swift and the talent manager Scooter Braun, who acquired Big Machine Records and the masters of Swift's albums.
 Re-recording them would enable her to have full licensing rights of her songs for commercial use.
-The re-recording of "You're Not Sorry", subtitled "Taylor's Version", was included as part of Fearlesss re-recording, Fearless (Taylor's Version).
-Republic Records released Fearless (Taylor's Version) on April 9, 2021.

-Swift produced "You're Not Sorry (Taylor's Version)" with Christopher Rowe, who recorded her lead vocals at Kitty Committee Studio in London.
-The track was recorded by David Payne, assisted by Lowell Reynolds, in Blackbird and Prime Recording Studios, both in Nashville.
-Musicians on the re-recorded song include Amos Heller on bass guitar, Matt Billingslea on drums, Paul Sidoti on piano, Jonathan Yudkin on strings, and Max Bernstein and Mike Meadows on electric guitars.
-Serban Ghenea mixed the song at Mixstar Studios in Virginia Beach.
-"You're Not Sorry (Taylor's Version)" peaked at number 165 on the Billboard Global 200 and number 90 on the Canadian Hot 100.
+The re-recording of "You're Not Sorry", titled "You're Not Sorry (Taylor's Version)", was released as part of the re-recorded album Fearless (Taylor's Version) on April 9, 2021, by Republic.
+Produced by Swift and Christopher Rowe, "You're Not Sorry (Taylor's Version)" peaked at number 165 on the Billboard Global 200 and number 90 on the Canadian Hot 100.
 In the United States, it peaked at number 11 on the Bubbling Under Hot 100 chart and number 40 on the Hot Country Songs chart.